hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="stokes1.PNG" width="700"> <img src="stokes2.PNG" width="700">
 </center>
+The use of a capital *D* as a differential operator in hydrodynamics is actually older than Stokes.
+Joseph-Louis Lagrange introduces such an operator in volume 2, Section XI, subsection 1, of *Mecanique analytique, novelle edition* (1811), but it appears to mean something different than Stokes' meaning.

 ### References

 G. K. Batchelor, 1967:  *Introduction to Fluid Dynamics*.
 Cambridge University Press.

 H. Lamb, 1932:  *Hydrodynamics*, 6th edition.
 Cambridge University Press.
 Reprinted with a forward by R. A. Caflisch, 1997.

+J. L. Lagrange, 1997:  *Analytical Mechanics*, translated from the *Mecanique Analytique, novelle edition* of 1811.
+Translated and edited by A. Boissonnade and V. N. Vagliente.
+Boston Studies in the Philosophy of Science, vol. 191.
+Kluwer.

 L. D. Landau and E. M. Lifshitz, 1959:  *Fluid Mechanics*.
 Course of Theoretical Physics, vol. 6.
 Pergamon Press.